Government systems crippled and files held to hostage by ransomware.

-You may have seen headlines like these in recent months.
+You may have seen similar headlines in recent months.
 Ransomware has become the computer virus of choice for criminals looking for quick cash.
-But you needn’t let it win.
-Let’s take a closer look at how these malicious programs works, how to stay protected from it, and what to do if it gets in.
+But you needn’t let the criminal win.
+Let’s take a closer look at how these malicious programs work, how to stay protected, and what to do about ransomware.

-Ransomware (from “ransom” plus “malware”) holds your computer files hostage, demanding a payment to get them back.
-It does this not by theft, but by encryption, making your files inaccessible without a key, which is promised in exchange for the ransom.
+Ransomware (from ransom plus malware) holds your computer files hostage, demanding a payment to get them back.
+It does this by encryption, making files inaccessible without a key, which is promised in exchange for the ransom.

 Ransomware usually finds its way onto a target’s system the same way most viruses do: human error.
 You download a malicious email attachment, click on a fake software update, or respond to a phishing scam.
 Once the ransomware has been activated, it encrypts your hard drive and displays a message demanding a ransom:

-In the background, the ransomware may then use your computer to spread to others, perhaps by scanning your local network for other devices, or hijacking your email account and sending itself to your contacts.
+In the background, the ransomware may then use your computer to spread the problem, perhaps by scanning your local network for other devices, or hijacking your email account and sending itself to your contacts.
 It then repeats and repeats, infecting and encrypting as many systems as possible.

 The best way to stop most viruses, including malware, is to keep everything up to date.
 That means your operating system, browser plug-ins, anti-virus, and any other software you run.
 Ransomware nearly always takes advantage of a vulnerability in an outdated piece of code.
 Software updates patch such vulnerabilities (with professional ethical hackers often behind the fix).
 It’s especially important to make sure you are running the latest version of your anti-virus.
 If it’s out of date, it won’t be able to protect you from the newest threats.

-Our second piece of advice is create backups.
+Our second piece of advice is to create backups.
 Ransomware is useless if the hostage files exist elsewhere!
 If you have a backup you can just wipe the infected device and restore your files from it.
-Check out this list of trusted software for backing up files.

 You’ve been hit by a nasty ransomware that’s demanding $500 in 24 hours or all your files will be destroyed.
 You have no backups, and you don’t know what to do.
 This is where things get tricky.
 Often, old versions of ransomware have already been deconstructed by security experts and global decryption keys are available online, which will recover your files for free.
-Here is an example of the “TeslaCrypt” virus being rendered useless.
 Try a quick search for the name of the ransomware that’s hit you (it’s usually somewhere on the ransom page) plus “decryption key” to see if a master key is available.

 Unfortunately, if you’re hit with the latest ransomware, there’s probably no key available, and there likely won’t be until long after your files have been wiped (if the infection comes with a timer).
-So do you pay or not pay?
+So do you pay or not?
 Oddly, ransomware creators tend to pride themselves on actually returning files to people that pay them, in order to create an atmosphere of trust that leads to more payments in the future.
-So more often than not, transferring the money will actually result in you receiving a decryption key.
+So transferring the money may result in the delivery of a decryption key.